This fourth episode details the business of preparing for proofreading jobs, and the administrative and accounting side of my proofreading business.

 Who admits that they actually like paperwork?!

 One of my strengths, I have found through the years, is that I am efficient at paperwork and recording.
 One of my roles in our household is handling the finances.
 So I was keen to start things properly as a business owner, and have legally binding templates in place.
-Three of the following I found on this page of the SfEP website or recommended on forums:
+Three of the following I found on the SfEP website or recommended on forums:

 - Ts&Cs (Terms and Conditions)